NovatecConsulting/camunda-voice-control/README.md

 An integration of Alexa and [Camunda BPM Platform](https://github.com/camunda/camunda-bpm-platform).

-For Camunda I use it integrated in
+I use Camunda BPM Platform integrated in
 Micronaut ([micronaut-camunda-bpm](https://github.com/camunda-community-hub/micronaut-camunda-bpm)).

 ## The process